solitontech/SLL-Drona/README.md

 UI testing plays an important part in the Overall testing process of each application/product.
 Drona allows Engineers to automate the UI test by writing test cases that involve the concept of setting values to UI controls and asserts it to check the test case.
 It increases the overall software quality, which is predominantly needed in today's existing or developing products.
 It also reduces the time taken by Engineers to test the UI.

 ## SLL Drona in GLA Summit
-SLL Drona as an Open Source LabVIEW UI testing framework was presented in GLA Summit 2022 organized by McQuillan, cbutcher, .aCe..
-(Open group).
+SLL Drona as an Open Source LabVIEW UI testing framework was presented at GLA Summit 2022.
 For more details please watch the [video](https://www.youtube.com/watch?v=4JryzEPQexM)

 ## Minimum Compatible LabVIEW Version